Hawaiian Vaccinium: Vaccinium calycinum

-Vaccninium calycinum is a stiffly erect deciduous shrub, 1–5 m tall.
+Vaccinium calycinum is a stiffly erect deciduous shrub, 1–5 m tall.
 Its elevational and geographical range mirrors that of V. dentatum: 500-1,800 m, on all main islands, though it is not well known whether these taxa occur together.
 Leaves are more like V. dentatum than V. reticulatum: ovate, glabrous, with serrate margins, but largest out of the three: 5–8 cm long by 2–4 cm wide.
 Corolla color varies from solid green, yellowish green to reddish green, at 9–12 mm long, while berries are always bright red and 9–15 mm in diameter.
 Flowering and fruiting can occur year round, but more abundantly in the summer months.

 The defining characteristic unique to V. calycinum is perhaps its deciduousness, but the degree of this character is relatively weak: plants are found without leaves for 1–3 weeks from October to February.
 Vaccinium calycinum can bloom 9 months after germination, the fastest maturity rate out of the three species.

 As in Vaccinium dentatum, some morphological characters that define Vaccinium calycinum (red berries, serrate leaf margins), can also be found on variations of V. reticulatum, so care must be taken in distinguishing between these species.
 The designated distinguishing character is again the calyx, which in V. calycinum is foliaceous and overlapping in bud and 2–3 mm wide at base, longer than the tube at antithesis.